Skip to content

 Dr. Ahmed Shaarawy is a lecturer and consultant in cornea and refractive surgery at the Research Institute of Ophthalmology.
 He holds a PhD and a fellowship in corneal surgery from the Devers Eye Institute in Oregon, USA, where he trained under leading American eye surgeons.
 He was the first surgeon in Egypt to perform endothelial keratoplasty (DSAEK) using the S-stamp technique.

-He has also taught this technique to many ophthalmologists and presented it at numerous conferences across the United States and the Arab world.
+He has taught this technique to many ophthalmologists and presented it at conferences across the United States and the Arab world.
 Dr. Shaarawy is regarded as one of Egypt's most prominent corneal surgeons, with a long record of successful operations and consistent use of the latest techniques in eye surgery.
-He has published a new approach for performing lamellar corneal transplantation in cases that were historically difficult to treat with standard techniques.
+He has also published a new approach for performing lamellar corneal transplantation in cases that were historically difficult to treat with standard techniques.

 To learn more about keratoconus, its causes and treatment, this article answers all your questions.
 To learn about corneal transplant techniques for keratoconus, follow our blog.